Gilbert D. Smith: Biography

 Smith was born in Los Angeles and attended Los Angeles public schools.
 In 1952, he graduated from Manual Arts High School and then went on to study commercial art at the Los Angeles Trade–Technical College.
 He operates his own commercial art business.
 Smith was active in community organizations which led to his involvement in the Dominguez-Carson incorporation movement (Dominguez being one of the proposed names for the new city) and served as chairman of the Dominguez-Carson Coordinating Council.

 In 1968, he was elected as one of five members to the first City Council of Carson, incorporated February 20, 1968.
-In 1970, he was elected to a four year term on the City Council and then was appointed mayor in an unanimous vote by the City Council succeeding John L. Junk.
+In 1970, he was elected to a four-year term on the City Council and then was appointed mayor in a unanimous vote by the City Council succeeding John L. Junk.
 Carson was less than 20% African-American at the time.
 In June 1970, he implemented a summer jobs program to take idle teens off the streets.
 He also set an action list to tackle the largest problems that he identified in the city: the limited regulation of the city's 97 junk and salvage yards; the proximity of residential areas to the city's seven refineries; and the future use of closed dump sites.
 The city of 75,000 was also bisected by three freeways diving the city into separate communities and had little in the way of shopping or recreation.